MarkOates/Krampus2023-Robieo/README.md

 ## Performance

 There are not many graphics optimizations, so I hope it will run well on your machine.
 Occasionally, I have noticed the frames will get a bit "jittery" (something to do with the primary timer getting shifted out of sync during gameplay).
 If this happens, you can "nudge" the game timer forward by 1/10 of a frame with "SHIFT + ."
 OR, press the right bumper button on the controller (XBOX 360, may be a different button on other controllers.)
+You may need to nudge it a couple of times.

 Thank you for playing my game!